openmpf/openmpf.github.io/docs/docs/Contributor-Guide.md

 - Next, create a new branch off of the develop branch.
 The convention is to use the prefix "hf-merge/" in the name of the branch.
 - Merge the master branch into your hf-merge branch.
 - Create a pull request for this branch as described above in the Contributor Instructions, using develop as the 'base:' branch, and your hf-merge branch as the 'compare:' branch.
 - The remainder of the process for reviewing and landing a PR to the develop branch must be followed at this point, with one exception.
-You should merge your branch to the develop branch on the command line, instead of through the github UI, to preserve commits and not squash them into one.
+You should merge your branch to the develop branch on the command line, instead of through the GitHub UI, to preserve commits and not squash them into one.

 # Versioning a New Release